 - Evaluation of the Wheelchair tennis Silver Fund programme (International Tennis Federation).
 2012-2013.
 Co-Investigator. £5,774

 Anthony is Mental Health and Wellbeing Lead for the British Association of Sport and Exercise Sciences (BASES).
-Anthony has also provided sport and exercise psychology consultancy to a range of organisations, including the British Parachute Association, Leicestershire Fire and Rescue Service, Triathlon Foundation, and The Thomas Pocklington Trust.
-He sits on the editorial board for Psychology of Sport and Exercise and Qualitative Research in Sport, Exercise and Health.
+Anthony has also provided consultancy to a range of organisations, including the British Parachute Association, Leicestershire Fire and Rescue Service, Triathlon Foundation, and The Thomas Pocklington Trust.
+He sits on the editorial board for numerous scientific journals and has communicated his research across the globe.

 - Papathomas, A., Petrie, T., & Plateau, C. (2018).
 Changes in body image perceptions upon leaving elite sport: The retired female athlete paradox.
 Sport, Exercise and Performance Psychology, 7, 30-45.